codefrau/SqueakJS/README.md

 **Simplest**

 * [click here][simple] to run a minimal version.
 This is the simple demo included in this repo.
 * or [click here][etoys] to run Etoys.
-Also included in this repo.
+Everything except the image is in this repo.
+* or [here][scratch] for Scratch, also in here.
+* Go to the [full SqueakJS][full] page with the Lively interface.

 **Run your own Squeak image**

-* Go to the [full SqueakJS][full] page.
-Drag an image from your local files into the Lively page.
-Click "Run".
+* Drag an image from your local files into the [simple][simple] or [Lively][full] page.

+**Which Browser**

 Chrome works best for development at the moment.
 But current Safari and IE versions outperform Chrome and Firefox by a significant margin.
+Safari on iPad works somewhat.
 YMMV.
 Fixes to improve browser compatibility are highly welcome!

 Installing locally